 Visiting Artist Ballaké Sissoko Sunday, Feb.
 24, 3 p.m.
 Brooks-Rogers Recital Hall: Ballaké Sissoko is one of Mali's leading musicians and has collaborated with accomplished artists from Toumani Diabate and Taj Mahal to Sting and Elvis Costello.
 The sweet harp-like sounds from his 21-stringed kora touch audiences all over the world.

 Williams Gospel Choir Friday, Feb.
 22, 8 p.m.
 Community Gospel Choir in Williamstown: The Williams Gospel Choir hosts a benefit concert.
 A free-will offering will be raised in order to help the choir with its trip to the San Francisco Bay Area to minister and do community service.
 If you have never seen the Gospel Choir perform, now would be a great opportunity to experience their music live.
 MIDWEEKMUSIC MIDWEEKMUSIC Series starts, Wednesday, Feb.
 27, at 12:15 p.m.
 Chapin Hall stage: MIDWEEKMUSIC is a series that lets every listener and performer relax and share music in a different way.
-Open to any student, these concerts are an eclectic mix featuring bits of everything that goes on in the practice
+Open to any student, these concerts are an eclectic mix featuring bits of everything that goes on in the practice rooms below the stage.

 If you have never visited MIDWEEKMUSIC, you might wonder how we can host chamber concerts in a hall that holds 900.
 Creating the required intimacy for audiences of 25 to 50 people on the stage is surprisingly simple, and the sound and atmosphere are glorious.
 From your seat on the Chapin Hall stage you can enjoy the music, the architecture, the mood, and the food.
 Bring your lunch, bring a friend, and experience how Williams makes music.
 Visit music.williams.edu to sign up for a spot.